praveens-git-bit/techconnect/exercise6.md

     ![Task-6.1_9.1.png](media/labMedia/Task-6.1_9.1.png)

 11. Wait until the **Rows replicated** statistics are displayed.
-If not refresh the **Monitor replication** tab as shown in the below screen.
+If not refresh the **Monitor replication** tab as shown in the  following screenshot.
 Now, Azure SQL DB has been successfully mirrored.

     >**Note:** If **rows replicated** is blank, refresh the page using **Ctrl + Shift + R**.